-One thing that has really shocked me this month were the articles about how much youngsters are suffering with mental health issues, even really young children as young as 5.
-According to research for BBC School Report, half of teenagers with mental wellbeing issues try to cope alone.
+This really shocked me recently, how much youngsters are suffering with mental health issues, even really young children as young as 5.
+According to research for BBC School Report, half of teenagers with issues try to cope alone.
 And a third said they were not confident enough to speak to a teacher.
 Teachers say they are given no awareness training on mental health issues and how to help students.
 UK figures revealed that Childline gave 3,135 counselling sessions on exam stress in 2016-17 – a rise of 11% over two years.

 It was good to see that some forward thinking schools are training parents, pupils and staff how to cope with stress.
 The aim is to provide early intervention before mental health problems develop.